hemingchen/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-In general the pipeline defined in the function `lane_detection_pipeline()` located in `adv_lane_detection.py` worked well for most scenarios in `project_video.mp4`.
+In the first submission, in general the pipeline defined in the function `lane_detection_pipeline()` located in `adv_lane_detection.py` worked well for most scenarios in `project_video.mp4`.
 The lane detection performance however dropped when an extensive amount of shadows were captured in the image, where the image processing function (thresholds, maskings, etc.) can hardly separate the yellow/white lines from the shadows.

 In the challenge video, since the yellow lines had a slightly different color than the `project_video.mp4`, the hard coded thresholds didn't work well.
 I tried other combinations of threhold values and masks, which improved the performance on the challenge video however no longer worked well on `project_video.mp4`.
 In the future, I will test more parameters to findout one set that fits as many videos as possible.

+Per reviewer's comments, I later added yellow, white and black color filtering.
+The new algorithm turned out better than the previously especially when shadow presents in the image.
+I also corrected the calculation of road curvature.